jvoisin/snuffleupagus/doc/source/faq.rst

 your logs, the problematic php code, the request, a brief description, … long story short, give us everything that you can.

+If you're feeling extra-nice, you can try to :ref:`debug it yourself <debug>`, it's not that hard.

 Where can I find even more help?
 """"""""""""""""""""""""""""""""
 The :doc:`configuration page <config>` might be what you're looking for.